 Some analyses use input from several input files to generate a single output.
-In this last part of the Workflows Quickstart tutorial, you'll learn how to recognize and work with this sort of workflows.
+In this last part of the Workflows Quickstart tutorial, you'll learn how to recognize and work with this sort of workflow.

-- The Optimus pipeline takes in multiple lanes of a sample, but outputs one file that corresponds to the sample, not the read lanes.
+Workflows that accept arrays (sets) as inputs The Optimus pipeline takes in multiple lanes of a sample, but outputs one file that corresponds to the sample, not the read lanes.

-- Another example, familiar to cancer researchers, is the CNV_Somatic_Panel_workflow, which generates a single Panel of Normals (PoN) from a list of normal samples.
+Another example, familiar to cancer researchers, is the CNV_Somatic_Panel_workflow, which generates a single Panel of Normals (PoN) from a list of normal samples.
 The PoN is used when doing variant calling to filter out systemic errors that occur when reads are processed.

 Identifying a workflow that takes a set (array) as input

-Input is sets of entities: variable type = "Array[File]":
+Input is a set of entities: Input variable file type = Array[File]

 1. Run a workflow with a set (array of entities) as input

 Once you identify a workflow takes a set as input, how do you set up and run it?
 The process is slightly different than running a single input workflow on a set of single entities!

-1. Open the "2-Sets-as-Input-Workflow" from the Workflows page
+1.1.
+Open the "2-Sets-as-Input-Workflow" from the Workflows page.

 Remember the links to the data files are in the "specimen" table, not in the "specimen_set" table!
 You need to tell the WDL to

 You'll specify this with the format: